FelixSchwarz/puzzle-plugin-system/README.md

 Plugin Discovery (setuptools)
 --------------------------------

-The blinker signalling above requires that plugins subscribe to specifc signals before the main application triggers a signal.
+The blinker signalling above requires that plugins subscribe to specific signals before the main application triggers a signal.
 When all plugins are known while writing the main application you can just insert the right calls in the startup routine and everything will be fine.

 However I believe the more common scenario (and usually main motivation to introduce a plugin system) is to *separate* plugins from the main application.
 For example several customers could use the same base software but different plugins which add customer-specific functionality.
 In this situation the main application must be able to discover and activate available plugins.
 This is done with the help of setuptools' `entry points`.